Select Path dialog

 By using the path auto-completion feature available in this field, you can quickly navigate through the file system to select the necessary file or folder.

-To activate path auto-completion, place the cursor in the field and press Ctrl+Space.
+To activate path auto-completion, place the caret in the field and press Control+Space.
 Start typing.
 A popup will appear showing the contents of the current directory.
 Select an item from the popup.
 Continue typing and selecting until the necessary item is selected.

 Use the button to the right to show the history list of recent entries.